 Warriors of AniKituhwa dance group travels across the country as cultural ambassadors to teach social and war dances and share the Cherokee language and history.
 See them in Cherokee during many festivals including the Cherokee Voices Festival at the museum (2nd Saturday in June), Indian Fair (early October) and Rainbow and Ramps Festival in March.

 An extra special treat at the Museum is booking a catered, Traditional Cherokee Indian Dinner, lovingly prepared by the local members of the North American Indian Women's Association for groups of 15 people or more.
 Enjoy seasonal favorites like fried chicken, bean bread, wild greens and ramps, fat back, potatoes, sassafras tea and cobbler.
 The ladies serve you and will answer questions about other traditional foods and growing up in Cherokee.
-Cost is only $20/person.
 Contact Dawn Arneach at the Museum to reserve at least two weeks in advance.